Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/polls/poll-completed.md

     type: int
     description: The number of reward based votes from the winning choice
     value: 10
-  - name: poll.winningChoice.votes
+  - name: poll.winningChoice.totalVotes
     type: int
-    description: The number votes from the winning choice
+    description: The total number of votes for the winning choice
     value: 30
   - name: poll._json
     type: string